-There are many barriers that stop men from seeking addiction treatment and getting the help that they need.
-Here are 5 barriers for men struggling with addiction and how to overcome them.
+Many barriers for men in addiction treatment and getting the help that they need.
+Here are five barriers for men struggling with addiction and how to overcome them.

 1. He is the Breadwinner and Bears Financial Responsibility for His Family

 The primary reason you can be sure your insurance will cover rehab in Massachusetts is due to the Affordable Care Act (ACA).
 The ACA was originally passed in 2010 and is a health care system law that accomplished many things.
 The ACA:

 In houses where the man is the primary financial provider, a man who is struggling with addiction may avoid getting professional help because he feels as though he won’t be able to provide for his family while in treatment.

 Data reported by CNBC in March 2022 estimate that 64% of Americans live paycheck to paycheck.
 Families who depend on a man as the sole breadwinner may be unable to miss a paycheck without forgoing things like food, electricity, or gas.
 This places a lot of pressure on many men struggling with addiction, and it may stop them from seeking rehab.